petkovicdanilo/akademik-api/README.md

 It will create admin user with email `admin@akademik.com` and password `admin`.
 All other users have password `password` (their emails are random).

+Note: Please run seeder only on empty database.

 ## Running the app

 ```bash